Yuvraj13742/CivicConnect/model/README.md

 To set up and run this model, you'll need the following Python libraries.
 It's recommended to install them within a virtual environment.

-To install the dependencies, navigate to the project root directory and run:
+To install the dependencies, navigate to the `model` directory and run:

 ```bash
 pip install -r requirements.txt